 Honorary Doctorate in Engineering, Fall 2012

-Nashville native Charles O. “Chad” Holliday, a 1970 engineering graduate, is chairman of the board of Bank of America.
+Nashville native Charles O. “Chad” Holliday, a 1970 engineering graduate, is the former chairman of the board of Bank of America.
 As CEO of DuPont from 1998 to 2008, he helped transition it from a chemical company to a science-based manufacturer and global leader in responsible, sustainable manufacturing.
 He has served on the board of directors for numerous companies and organizations and he is past chair of Catalyst, a leading nonprofit organization dedicated to expanding opportunities for women in business.
 He is also past chair of the US Council on Competitiveness, a nonpartisan governmental organization working to ensure US prosperity.

 John Seigenthaler Sr.